Robots

 March 25, 2025 — China’s National Development and Reform Commission has announced a state-backed venture capital fund focused on robotics, AI and cutting-edge innovation.
 The long-term fund is expected to attract nearly 1 trillion yuan (US$138 billion) in capital from local governments and the private sector over 20 years.
 This initiative aims to continue China's technology-driven success story in manufacturing: In the last ten years, the country's global share of industrial robot installations has risen from around one-fifth to more than half of the world's total demand.

 Developing robotic and AI systems will be crucial for China because of an expected massive decrease in its labor force and need for humanoid robots for its very large and rapidly increase number of retired people.
-In America, the driving force will be more to increase the productivity of all organizations and their manufacturing and office workers.
+Like in America, the driving force will be to increase the productivity of all organizations and their manufacturing and office workers.

 Humanoid Robotics

-The competition for supremacy in the humanoid robotics industry is hugely important.
-The still-nascent sector could be worth more than $200bn in ten years, and as many as 3bn robots could be walking among us by 2060, according to forecasts from Goldman Sachs and Bank of America.
-China, not America, seems to be pulling ahead: many of the parts for humanoid robots are already found in China’s electric-vehicle supply chain.
+The competition for supremacy in the humanoid robotics industry is important.
+The still-nascent sector could be worth more than $200 billion in ten years, and as many as 3 billion robots could be walking among us by 2060, according to forecasts from Goldman Sachs and Bank of America.
+China, not America, seems to be pulling ahead: many of the parts for humanoid robots, such as batteries, are already found in China’s electric-vehicle supply chain.
 Which country ultimately wins may come down to who harnesses data better and produces superior components, such as semiconductors.

 The Economist, “China’s Robotic Sprint,” April 19, 2025